Eemac/Senex_Public/README.md

 The technology behind Senex VR and the Senex Suit is not currently public (Patent Pending), but I've provided some C++ header files that give an idea of what I've been working on for the past four years.

 ## What is it used for?
-The Suit and its accompanying software package are currently geared towards diagnosing patheokinematic stress injuries for physical therapy firms, but the potential use cases are endless.
-Below is a screenshot of a 45-second plank test, one of the few tests currently built out in both hardware and software.
+The Suit and its accompanying software package are currently geared towards diagnosing patheokinematic stress injuries in first responders for physical therapy firms, but the potential use cases are endless.
+Below is a screenshot of a 45-second plank test, one of a few working modules currently built out in both hardware and software.
 <img width="1440" alt="Plank Test" src="https://github.com/Eemac/Senex_Public/assets/28767801/418c651f-eccb-40e1-b5a6-51703c11411d">